-- 1. Out of school suspension.

-- 2. Truancy (including "Senior Skip Day")
+- 1. Truancy (including "Senior Skip Day")

-- 3. Skipping class
+- 2. Skipping class

-- 4. Misuse of hall passes.
+- 3. Misuse of hall passes.

-- 5. Any unexcused absence
+- 4. Any unexcused absence

 COLLEGE VISITS

 Student visits to colleges for the purpose of determining post high school academic paths are counted as an excused absence as long as the following conditions are met: